dojo/framework/docs/en/stores/basic-usage.md

 #### Creating a Process

 First, create a couple commands responsible for obtaining a user token and use that token to load a `User`.
 Then create a process that uses those commands.
+Every process must be identified by a unique process ID.
+This ID is used internally in the store.

 ```ts
 import { createCommandFactory, createProcess } from "@dojo/framework/stores/process";